florian-ariasu/tank-battle-opengl-simulation/README.md

 5. Push to GitHub and **open a Pull Request (PR)**.

 #### 📬 Contact
-For discussions, feature requests, or inquiries, please visit my GitHub profile.
+For discussions, feature requests, or inquiries, please visit my GitHub profile: [florian-ariasu](https://github.com/florian-ariasu).
 Contributions and feedback are always appreciated!

 ---